Viktor151274/itmarathon/docs/zip-manual.md

-# How to Fork a GitHub Project Without Using Fork
+# How to upload Project on GitHub

 ## Step 1: Download the Project as a ZIP Archive